codatio/codat-docs/docs/underwriting/process-loan.md

 <Tabs>
   <TabItem value="Starting an application" label="Starting an application">
    In our demo, we do not provide a UI for the loan application form.
-For your underwriting solution.
+For your business case, we recommend developing an interface to enable form submission and status review.

   We use an example `application/start` endpoint when a new loan application is triggered.
-For your business case, we recommend developing an interface to enable form submission and status review.
   </TabItem>
   <TabItem value="Creating a company" label="Creating a company">
   Code snippet - critical pieces of logic, comments on which file to find them in